Hyyperb/cet-data-scraping-analysis/README.md

 ## Overview

-Many random things related to MHT-CET, mostly serialising data from large pdfs into csv and some analytics with it (and OSINT).
+Many random things related to MHT-CET, mostly serializing data from large pdfs into csv and some analytics with it (and OSINT).

 - 36k entries of colleges across maharashtra with